 Hip replacements are now expected to last at least 15 years if there are no complications and recent research shows that many may last up to 25 years.
 People have reported good functional outcomes up to and beyond 16 years since their replacement.

 Survival rates at ten years are over 90% in most studies of well-researched systems such as the Exeter hip, meaning the hip replacement remains in place without significant problems.

 Revision Hip Replacement

-The revision hip replacement operation is more time-consuming and technically demanding that a primary hip replacement.
-Some surgeons specialise in these operations and the post-operative recovery can be slower due to limitations on the amount of weight bearing allowed.
+The revision hip replacement operation is more time-consuming and technically demanding than a primary hip replacement.
+Some surgeons specialise in these operations and the post-operative recovery can be slower due to limitations on the amount of weight-bearing allowed.

 - National Joint Registry NJR Reports. http://www.njrreports.org.uk/

 - Failure rate of cemented and uncemented total hip replacements: register study of combined Nordic database of four nations.
 Mäkelä KT et al. BMJ 2014;348:f7592. http://www.bmj.com/content/348/bmj.f7592

 - How long does a hip replacement last?
 A systematic review and meta-analysis of case series and national registry reports with more than 15 years of follow-up.
 Evans JT el al. The Lancet 2019: vol 393, issue 10172, p647-654.

 Last Review Date: 08-12-2019